 Other key highlights of this year's Christmas Wonderland programme include the Borough's three festive lights switch-on events in South Shields (Thursday 23 November), Jarrow (Friday 24 November) and Hebburn (Monday 27 November) town centres.

-Families can also enjoy the traditional Civic Carol Concert (Monday 4 December) and Christmas Fair weekend at Haven Point (Saturday 25 - Sunday 26 November) as well as festive activities at The Word, National Centre of the Written Word, lights in the grounds of St Hilda's Church Gardens as well as school choir performances and town centre entertainment.
+Families can also enjoy the traditional Civic Carol Concert (Monday 4 December) and Christmas Fair weekend at Haven Point (Saturday 25 - Sunday 26 November) as well as festive activities at The Word, National Centre of the Written Word, school choir performances and town centre entertainment.